white-cat-tech/white-cat-tech/README.md

 <h3 align="left">🖋️ SUMMARY</h3>
 <p align="left">
-I'm a Full Stack Developer with over 8 years of experience in designing, developing, and deploying web applications.I have expertise in both front-end and back-end technologies, including JavaScript, Python, Next.js, React, Angular, and Django, and are skilled in database management with SQL and NoSQL.I have a proven track record of enhancing user experience and optimizing application performance using Agile methodologies.
-I seek to contribute to a company with a strong long-term strategy, where I can grow alongside a professional team.
+I'm a Senior Full Stack Developer with 9 years of experience in designing and deploying web applications, proficient in both frontend (React, Angular, Vue.js) and backend (Django, Node.js, Laravel) frameworks.
+He has a strong background in developing RESTful APIs, responsive designs, and collaborating with cross-functional teams to achieve project goals.
+I seek to work in a company with a strategic long-term vision, aiming to grow professionally alongside a seasoned team.
 </p>
 <div style='display:flex; flex-direction:column; align-items:center ; justify-content:center'>
 <table>